isaac-mason/arancini/packages/arancini-react/README.md

 ### `useQuery`

-The `useQuery` hook queries the world for entities with given components and will re-render when the query results change.
+The `useQuery` hook queries the world for entities with given components and will re-render when entities are added to or removed from the query.

 ```tsx
 const Example = () => {